 TfL is now providing all current bus working timetables from its own website.
 These can be accessed through their drop down timetables, which now work for all routes.
 However, it was fairly easy to integrate access to these with access to the available older WTTs, which I was already doing - so I have done this to provide an alternative.
 It also provides easier access to obscure routes such as the UL tube replacement services, those associated with Tramlink (which have a T prefix, for example 130 and the 64 night service masquerading as T130 and TN64 respectively) and night elements of 24 hour services (which have a N prefix on TfL's system).
-The latest surprise twist is that the weekend night services on routes (N)14 and N279 are now denoted by F14 and F279.
-This change can be expected to spread to other routes where the night service is only high frequency at weekends.
+For a time weekend night services on routes (N)14 and N279 were denoted by F14 and F279 but with the night tube weekend night bus services are being reduced, so these may well turn out to have been a two-off.
 Note that I have now produced separate pages for River services and Prefixed (UL-) Rail Replacement services.
 I have included details of termini for these routes as very few would be able to identify them from the number alone.

-TfL usually update their site late on Monday evenings (Tuesday evenings after Bank Holiday Mondays).
-A list of new and replacement files in the most recent TfL update can be found here.
-The main site, once updated, also indicate swhich files are new (in the final "currently available" section for each route) in the latest and immediately preceding updates.
+TfL usually update their site late on Sunday evenings.
+A list of new and replacement files in the most recent TfL update (sometimes newer than the date shown above) can be found here.
+The main site, once updated, also indicates which files are new (in the final "currently available" section for each route) in the latest and immediately preceding updates.